mvelarde238/mv23theme/readme.txt

 CHANGELOG
 **************************************************************************************************

+2.3.2 25-06-06
+- UF Fix: Limit the amount of times a group can be added script position

 2.3.1 25-06-05
 - Fix some typography spacing styles
 - GSAP Animations fix: set default toggleActions to "play none none reverse" in animation settings